Manifest (TV series): Cancellation and revival

 On June 14, 2021, NBC canceled the series after three seasons.
-Due to the cliffhanger ending to season 3 and the fact that creator Jeff Rake originally sold Manifest to NBC with a six-season plan mapped out, Rake and others were hopeful that the series would get picked up by another platform.
-One possibility was Netflix, where the first two seasons of Manifest debuted in the #3 spot and quickly rose to the most watched show on the streaming service.
+Due to the cliffhanger ending of the third season and the fact that creator Jeff Rake originally sold Manifest to NBC with a six-season plan mapped out, Rake and others were hopeful that the series would get picked up by another platform.
+One possibility was Netflix, where the first two seasons debuted at number three and quickly rose to the most watched show on the streaming service.
 Rake tweeted on June 15: "I am devastated by NBC's decision to cancel us.
 That we've been shut down in the middle is a gut punch to say the least.
 Hoping to find a new home.
 You fans deserve an ending to your story."
 On June 21, 2021, Warner announced that negotiations with Netflix had broken down and that they would no longer be seeking a new home for the series.
-The following week, Rake followed-up on the status quo regarding the series' proper conclusion, stating that: "We're trying to find a way to conclude the series.
+The following week, Rake stated that: "We're trying to find a way to conclude the series.
 Could take a week, a month, a year.
 But we're not giving up.
 You deserve an end to the story."

-On June 30, 2021, Entertainment Weekly reported that Rake was now looking for a platform that would bankroll a two-hour Manifest film that would cut to the chase and tie up all the loose ends from the third-season finale.
+On June 30, 2021, Entertainment Weekly reported that Rake was looking for a platform that would bankroll a two-hour Manifest film to tie the loose ends from the third-season finale.
 Said Rake, "There is a huge appetite for people wanting to know what's that end of the story, what happened to the passengers, what ultimately happened to that airplane."

-The following month, however, it was reported that talks had resumed between Warner Bros.
+The following month, it was reported that talks had resumed between Warner Bros.
 Television and NBC regarding the series' renewal for a potential fourth season, with Netflix also taking part in the renewal discussions.
-On August 28, 2021, Netflix renewed Manifest for a fourth and final season, consisting of 20 episodes, split across multiple parts.
+On August 28, 2021, Netflix renewed Manifest for a fourth and final season, consisting of 20 episodes, split across two volumes.
 Dallas and Roxburgh were set to return, with additional original cast members in negotiations to return as well.
 On September 9, 2021, it reported that Kaur, Blaise, Taylor return as series regulars alongside Dallas, Roxburgh, and Ramirez while Karkanis and Messina exited and Ty Doran was promoted to series regular taking over Messina's role as the older Cal.
 A day later, it was announced that Daryl Edwards has been promoted to series regular.
-Matt Long, who was initially feared not able to return for the fourth season due to scheduling conflicts, was also later confirmed to be joining the cast for the fourth season.
-The first part of the fourth season premiered on November 4, 2022.
+Matt Long was later confirmed to be joining the cast for the fourth season.
+The first volume of the season was released on November 4, 2022, followed by the second on June 2, 2023.

+In August 2024, Rake said he and his writing partners were still working on developing a spin-off continuation of the series.
+In announcing the upcoming release of his novel on his official social media accounts in June 2025, Rake wrote that he was "still working away on a potential Manifest spinoff!
+Not there yet."